 In tasting the gall Jesus took on himself the bitterness and toil of man’s mortal, painful life.
 By drinking the vinegar he made his own the degradation men had suffered, and in the same act gave us the grace to better our condition.
 By the purple robe he signified his kingship, by the reed he hinted at the weakness and rottenness of the devil’s power.
 By taking the slap in the face, and thus suffering the violence, corrections and blows that were due to us, he proclaimed our freedom.

 His side was pierced as Adam’s was; yet there came forth not a woman who, being beguiled, was to be the death-bearer, but a fountain of life that regenerates the world by its two streams: the one to renew us in the baptismal font and clothe us with the garment of immortality, the other to feed us, the reborn, at the table of God, just as babes are nourished with milk.

 This reading from Theodoret of Cyr on the meaning of Christ’s passion & sufferings is very appropriate for the Lenten season and Holy week.
-It is used in the Roman Catholic Office of Readings for Monday of the 19th week in Ordinary Time with the accompanying biblical reading taken from Hosea 14:2-10.
+It appears in the Roman Catholic Office of Readings for Monday of the 19th week in Ordinary Time.
+The accompanying biblical reading Hosea 14:2-10.

 For more on the meaning of Christ’s suffering and death, see the PASSION SECTION of the Crossroads Initiative Lenten Library.